-Adjunct to diet in primary hyperlipidemia and mixed dyslipidemia to reduce elevated total-C, LDL-C, apo B, TG and to increase HDL-C; or combined with lovastatin or simvastatin when further reductions in TG or LDL-C or increases in HDL-C are needed, and monotherapy is inadequate.
-To reduce risk of recurrent nonfatal MI in patients with a history of MI and hyperlipidemia.
+Adjunct to diet in primary hyperlipidemia and mixed dyslipidemia to reduce elevated total-C, LDL-C, apo B, TG and to increase HDL-C. To reduce risk of recurrent nonfatal MI in patients with a history of MI and hyperlipidemia.
 Combined with a bile acid sequestrant to slow progression or promote regression of atherosclerosis in patients with coronary artery disease and hyperlipidemia.
 Combined with a bile acid sequestrant to reduce elevated total-C and LDL-C in primary hyperlipidemia when diet or diet + monotherapy has been inadequate.
 Adjunct in patients with severe hypertriglyceridemia who are at risk for pancreatitis, when determined dietary measures are inadequate.
-Limitations of use: no incremental benefit on cardiovascular morbidity/mortality over and above that demonstrated for niacin, simvastatin and lovastatin monotherapy, has been established.
-Niacin ext-rel at doses of 1500–2000mg/day, in combination with simvastatin, did not reduce incidence of cardiovascular events more than simvastatin in a randomized controlled trial of patients with cardiovascular disease and mean baseline LDL-C levels of 74mg/dL.

 Swallow whole.
 Take at bedtime with low-fat snack.
 Avoid concomitant alcohol, hot beverages, or spicy foods; may pre-treat with aspirin (up to 325mg) ½ hour before dosing. >16yrs: initially 500mg once daily for 4 weeks, then 1g once daily for weeks 5–8.
 May increase by up to 500mg every 4 weeks to usual range of 1–2g daily; max 2g/day.
-Combined with lovastatin or simvastatin: max 2g niacin and 40mg lovastatin or simvastatin per day.
 Retitrate if restarting after an extended time.
 Women may respond at lower doses than men.

 Nicotinic acid deriv.

-Flushing, diarrhea, nausea, vomiting, cough, pruritus, dizziness, tachycardia, palpitations, shortness of breath, sweating, chills, edema, pain, rhinitis, rash, glucose intolerance, peptic ulcer, abnormal liver function tests, jaundice.
+Flushing, diarrhea, nausea, vomiting, cough, pruritus, rash, dizziness, tachycardia, palpitations, shortness of breath, sweating, chills, edema, muscle pain; glucose intolerance, abnormal LFTs.